floledermann/icon-similarity/README.md

 For Windows users, the enclosed `serve.bat` launches a Node.js web server.

-After launching the tool, drop a set of svg files onto the provided area.
+After launching the tool in your browser, drop a set of svg files onto the provided area.
 The results of the analysis are output in the browser window and can be copied to a file for subsequent analysis.

 ## License